camille-004/data-science-boilerplate/README.md

 5. Run `pip install -e .`.
 6. Run `pre-commit install`.
 7. If you want to run CI, change `conda activate boilerplate` to `conda activate <your_env_name>`.
+8. If you wish to use documentation, make any edits necessary in `docs/source/conf.py` and `docs/source/index.rst`, or add your own reStructuredText pages.
-8. **If you to include test coverage in your build:** In `.travis.yml`, uncomment `python -m pytest tests --cov=src --cov-fail-under=0` and change the `--cov-fail-under` value in  to your intended test coverage percentage.
+9. **If you to include test coverage in your build:** In `.travis.yml`, uncomment `python -m pytest tests --cov=src --cov-fail-under=0` and change the `--cov-fail-under` value in  to your intended test coverage percentage.

 ## To-Do
 - [ ] Add `config` folder under `src` to keep all the YAML files which can then be used for data validation and settings management via Pydantic.